Welcome to the teacher’s guide to the 11th grade Tennessee History for Kids booklet called Don’t Keep Them In Doubt.

 Nicodemus National Historic Site in Kansas is devoted to the story of the Exodusters.
-Click here to check out its official website.
+We drove up there and did this virtual tour of the place.

-The circular on page 4 is shown on the right.
+The circular on page 4 is shown on the left.
 Click on the image to see a larger version of it.

 A part of Topeka, Kansas, is called Tennessee Town because it was originally settled by Exodusters from Tennessee.
 Click here to learn more about this.